Is Arabic Useful Outside of Reading the Quran?August 6, 2019 2023-08-14 12:46

 Right now, Saudi Arabia is making an energized effort to grow the world of Arab cinema.
 In March of 2019, the country announced the first Red Sea International Film Festival.
 The launch of the festival was accompanied by the news that the country would be opening a government-funded film school.

 While most Arab films are available with English subtitles, ardent fans of the genre insist they must be viewed in their original language to be fully appreciated.
 As Arab film buffs ourselves, we share that belief.

 Proficiency in Arabic has some serious advantages in the world of academics.
 Many non-Arabic speaking countries allow students to study it as a second language.
 Even if it is not offered by your specific school, you can pursue it after hours and still have it included in your final exams.
 If you already speak Arabic and live in a country where it is not the national language, we absolutely suggest doing this.
-Even though you probably won't learn anything new, you can be certain of an easy A in your final exam, which will provide a significant boost to your total grade.
-It also means you won't have to study French or another commonly-taught second language during school hours, which will leave you with more time to focus on other subjects.
+Even though you probably won’t learn anything new, you can be certain of an easy A on your final exam, which will provide a significant boost to your total grade.
+It also means you won’t have to study French or another commonly-taught second language during school hours, which will leave you with more time to focus on other subjects.